trackle-iot/trackle-library-cpp/README.md

 - **trackle.setMillis(getMillis) - trackleSetMillis(trackle_s, getMillis)**:
 	configure a callback that return the number of milliseconds at the time, the esp32 begins running the current program

+    **CRITICAL!
+This callback is mandatory and must be declared at the onset of library usage, preceding all others, as both the library's working and logs hinge on this callback.**

 - **trackle.setSendCallback(send_cb_udp) - trackleSetSendCallback(trackle_s, send_cb_udp)**:
 	configure a callback to write on udp cloud socket